-The Solano County Treasurer's Pool shall be governed by the tenets of Government Code § 53600 et seq.
-In addition to these tenets the portfolio is further restricted to the following percentages based on book value at the time of purchase.
+The Solano County Treasurer's Pool shall be governed by the tenets of Government Code §53600 et seq.
+In addition to these tenets, the portfolio is further restricted to the following criteria (percentages are based on market value at the time of purchase as of the close of the prior day's business):

-- a) Bonds issued by Solano County as the local agency - i.
-Not more than 20% of the portfolio - ii.
-Maximum maturity of 30 years in accordance with Resolution 2008-96 - b) Treasury Bills, Notes, Bonds, and other Certificates of Indebtedness backed by the full faith and credit of the United States Government - i.
-No restrictions above those mandated by §53601 - c) Registered state warrants or treasury notes or bonds of the State of California - i.
-Not more than 20% of the portfolio - ii.
-Maximum maturity of 30 years in accordance with Resolution 2008-96 - d) Registered treasury notes or bonds issued by any of the other 49 states in accordance with §53601 (d) - i.
-Not more than 20% of the portfolio. - ii.
-Maximum maturity of 30 years in accordance with Resolution 2008-96 - e) Bonds, notes, warrants, or other evidences of indebtedness of any local agency within the State of California not including Solano County - i.
-Not more than 20% of the portfolio - ii.
-Maximum maturity of 30 years in accordance with Resolution 2008-96 - f) Federal Agency or United States government-sponsored enterprise obligations, participations, or other instruments - i.
-Not more than 80% of the portfolio - ii.
-Not more than 50% of the portfolio in any single agency - g) Bankers Acceptances - i.
-No restrictions above those mandated by §53601 - h) Commercial Paper - i.
-Must be credit rated the equivalent of "A-1" or higher by at least two nationally recognized statistical rating organizations. - i) Negotiable Certificates of Deposit - i.
-Not more than 20% of the portfolio
+- a) Municipal Securities: Bonds issued by Solano County as the local agency - i.
+No more than 30% of the portfolio may be invested in Municipal Securities. - ii.
+Maximum maturity of 30 years in accordance with Resolution 2008-96. - b) Treasury Bills, Notes, Bonds, and other Certificates of Indebtedness backed by the full faith and credit of the United States Government - i.
+No restrictions above those mandated by §53601. - c) Municipal Securities: Registered state warrants or treasury notes or bonds of the State of California - i.
+No more than 30% of the portfolio may be invested in Municipal Securities. - ii.
+No more than 5% of the portfolio may be invested in any single issuer. - iii.
+Maximum maturity of 30 years in accordance with Resolution 2008-96. - d) Municipal Securities: Registered treasury notes or bonds issued by any of the other 49 states in accordance with §53601 (d)

+- i.
+No more than 30% of the portfolio may be invested in Municipal Securities. - ii.
+No more than 5% of the portfolio may be invested in any single issuer. - iii.
+Maximum maturity of 30 years in accordance with Resolution 2008-96. - e) Municipal Securities: Bonds, notes, warrants, or other evidence of indebtedness of any local agency within the State of California, not including Solano County - i.
+No more than 30% of the portfolio may be invested in Municipal Securities. - ii.
+No more than 5% of the portfolio may be invested in any single issuer. - iii.
+Maximum maturity of 30 years in accordance with Resolution 2008-96. - f) Federal Agency or United States government-sponsored enterprise obligations, participations, or other instruments - i.
+No more than 80% of the portfolio may be invested in these securities. - ii.
+No more than 30% of the portfolio may be invested in any single agency. - iii.
+No more than 20% of the portfolio may be invested in federal agency callable securities. - g) Banker's Acceptances - i.
+Must be issued by institutions with short-term debt obligations rated "A-1" or its equivalent or better by at least one NRSRO; or long-term debt obligations rated in a rating category of "A" or its equivalent or better by at least one NRSRO. - ii.
+No more than 40% of the portfolio may be invested in Banker's Acceptances. - iii.
+No more than 5% of the portfolio may be invested in any single issuer. - iv.
+The maximum maturity does not exceed 180 days. - h) Commercial Paper - i.
+The securities are issued by an entity that meets all of the following conditions in either paragraph (a) or (b) and other requirements specified below: - A. SECURITIES issued by corporations: - 1.
+A corporation organized and operating in the United States with assets of more than \$500 million. - 2.
+The securities are rated "A-1" or its equivalent or better by at least one NRSRO. - 3.
+If the issuer has other debt obligations, they must be rated in a rating category of "A" or its equivalent or better by at least one NRSRO. - B. SECURITIES issued by other entities: - 1.
+The issuer is organized within the United States as a special purpose corporation, trust, or limited liability company.